LangStream/langstream/examples/applications/docker-chatbot/README.md

 # Running your own Chat bot using docker

 This sample application shows how to build a chat bot over the content of a website.
-In this case you are going to crawler the LangStream.ai documentation website.
+In this case you are going to crawl the LangStream.ai documentation website.

 The Chat bot will be able to help you with LangStream.